 The cave belonged to a jackal, which noticed the lion’s paw prints as it entered.
 He stepped back immediately and wanted to know if the lion was really inside its cave.
 The jackal made a plan to trick the lion.
 He started talking to the cave, asking if it was safe for it to enter.
 He kept asking the same thing again and again and refused to enter the cave until he got a reply.

 The lion, fearing that his prey would walk away, replied like the cave.
-As soon the lion replied, the jackal ran away from the cave never to come back.
+As soon as the lion replied, the jackal ran away from the cave never to come back.

 Moral: Presence of mind can save you from being destroyed by foolish enemies.